livetrails/targetj/README.md

 As a result of using targets, we can develop web sites or apps with the following features:

-- **No HTML required**: HTML tags are seldom necessary except for images.
+- **No HTML required**: HTML tags are seldom necessary.
+- **No CSS required**: Most popular styles are incorporated directly into targets.
 - **No HTML nesting**: HTML nesting is seldom required in TargetJ.
 If it is required, nesting is done at runtime.
 Elements can be dynamically detached and incorporated into other elements, facilitating the easy reuse of components regardless of their location or attachment.
 It also opens the door for a new user experiences.
 - **Next-level animation**: Users can program objects to move at varying speeds, pause at certain intervals, and repeat sequences based on various conditions.
 It allows the creation of complicated animations.
 - **Control the flow of execution with time**: TargetJ simplifies the execution of various program segments at specific times, making it easy to sequence or parallelize numerous actions.